lmxx1234567/cloudflare-ddns/README.md

 # cloudflare-ddns
-Cloudflare DDNS for QNAP and Synology NAS.
+Cloudflare DDNS for QNAP and Synology NAS and other Linux systems.
 Based on Cloudflare Worker or other Serverless functions.

 With this small but nice interface, it is possible to host your own api to use Cloudflare domains for your DynDNS on QNAP or Synology NAS systems